Why Use SQL Window Functions

 Aggregation example #1

-The fund column shows the department’s salary fund, and the perc column shows the employee’s salary share of this fund.
+The fund column shows the department's salary fund, and the perc column shows the employee's salary share of that fund.
 As you can see, everything is more or less even in HR and Sales, but IT has a noticeable spread of salaries.

 Comparing to the average salary